BLB Solicitors

 Commonhold Council

-Charles Roe, director of mortgages at UK Finance, said that work to reinvigorate commonhold as an attractive alternative to leasehold ownership of property should focus on newbuild homes in order to address the concerns of mortgage lenders.
-He told a Westminster Legal Policy Forum that while there are a number of lenders who are prepared to lend on commonhold properties “it’s not as common as leasehold and that’s a problem…As a country we know and understand leasehold – both its flaws and positives.
+Charles Roe, director of mortgages at UK Finance, said that work to reinvigorate commonhold as an attractive alternative to leasehold ownership of property should focus on newbuild homes to address the concerns of mortgage lenders.
+He told a Westminster Legal Policy Forum that while there are several lenders prepared to lend on commonhold properties, “it’s not as common as leasehold and that’s a problem… As a country we know and understand leasehold – both its flaws and positives.
 It will need government intervention and widespread support to ensure commonhold replaces leasehold [successfully].”

-Commonhold Solicitors
+Commonhold lawyers

 Request a Call Back